Employee Background Checks

 - Risk areas: Some positions are more sensitive than others.
 For example, the CFO at the semiconductor company was well-placed to commit fraud.
 What are some other job positions and responsibilities that have a heightened risk factor?

-After performing a thorough evaluation of the organisation’s needs in terms of effective pre-and post-employment background checks, it’s time to consider whether to conduct such checks in-house or to use an outside expert firm.
+After performing a thorough evaluation of the organisation’s needs in terms of effective pre-and post-employment background checks, it’s time to consider whether to conduct such checks in-house or use an outside expert firm.

 Managing your people through COVID-19